Amazon Rainforest, Brazil/Peru/Ecuador

 • Manaus, Brazil: A common starting point for Amazon expeditions.

-• Iquitos, Peru: Known as the biggest city in the world without road connections it provides an unforgettable Amazon experience.
+• Iquitos, Peru: Known as the biggest city in the world without road connections, it provides an unforgettable Amazon experience.

 Biodiversity